7ingyu/cs-6750-final-prototype/README.md

 - `yarn install`
 - `yarn run dev`
 - Open a browser window at the indicated url, usually [https://localhost:5432](https://localhost:5432)
 - Frontend components are in the `src` folder.
-Try editing `App.tsx` to see changed reflected in the browser.
+Try editing `App.tsx` to see changes reflected in the browser.
   - With hot module reloading, you should not need to refresh your browser window to see changes.